Pruthvirajkr/Excel-Sales-and-Finance-Analytics/README.md

 ## Sales Report

+**Project Objective**

-- Create a customer performance report
+- To create a customer performance report

-- Conduct a comprehensive comparison between market performance and sales targets
+- To conduct a comprehensive comparison between market performance and sales targets

 Purpose of sales analytics: Empower businesses to monitor and evaluate their sales activities and performance.